GermanPearls/time-tracker/readme.txt

 == Changelog ==

+= 2.4.7 =
+* New Feature: Notice to users - looking for beta testers for next major release!

 = 2.4.6 =
 * Improvement: Changes for older versions of MariaDB and MySql (Project date started, Task date added, Time start and end, defaul and null values handled differently)